 ProWritingAid also checks your writing for consistent style issues.
 It is compatible with Scrivener as well – so if you want to check a chapter of your book and then transfer it to Scrivener, you’re in luck.
-Check my detailed review of ProWritingAid here.
+You can also check my detailed review of ProWritingAid.

 Ulysses is a minimalist writing app for writers who want a hack for their formatting.

 Price: $5.99/month.
 Free trial available for 14-days.

 Platform: MacOS, iOS